 - Stir in 1 cup of the bean cooking liquid.

 - Lower heat to medium and add half the beans.

 - Use a potato masher or fork (or immersion blender) to mash them.

 - Add remaining beans and mash.
 You can leave the mixture quite chunky, with some beans intact, or continue mashing until fairly smooth.

 - Stir well and make sure the beans are thoroughly heated.

 - When most of the liquid has been absorbed, turn off the heat.

-- Serve hot, with a sprinkling of grated cheese and pumpkin seeds (if using).
+- Serve hot, with a sprinkling of grated cheese.